dx-ted-emea/azure-tessel/labs/websites/README.md

 "Azure Websites is a fully managed Platform-as-a-Service (PaaS) that enables you to build, deploy and scale enterprise-grade web Apps in seconds.
 Focus on your application code, and let Azure take care of the infrastructure to scale and securely run it for you."

 First you'll create a custom RESTful Web Service using Node.js and host it in Azure WebSites.
-Next we will connect to and consume that service from your Tessel microcontroller.
+Next you will connect to and consume that service from your Tessel microcontroller.

 Prerequisites
 -------------